 Our purpose in all of what we teach is to ultimately lead a child into a growing relationship with Christ, being prepared to serve Him in the community with a mind that has a Biblical world and life view.
 There are five means of accomplishing that goal:

-- Chapel.
-Cherokee Christian Academy conducts Chapel each Tuesday afternoon in the gym for 30 minutes of praise (singing) and a message from the Word of God.
-Cherokee Christian High School conducts Chapel on Tuesday mornings bringing in various speakers who share their faith, expound on Scripture, and challenge each student to live out their Christian faith.
+Cherokee Christian Primary School conducts Chapel once each week with the time including singing of praise and worship songs and a message from the Word of God.
+Cherokee Christian Secondary School conducts Chapel once each week, bringing in various speakers who share their faith, expound on Scripture, and challenge all students to live out their Christian faith.

 Systematically memorizing basic Biblical truths is a great way for children to build blocks of faith in their hearts.
 Children will learn the answers to approximately 20 questions each year.
 This method of teaching was the primary way that parents, schools and churches taught their children the faith in the early years of the Protestant churches.
 The total of 139 questions and answers start with “Who made you?” and hits the most important points in the Bible.
 The questions are divided into 7 sections (K through 6th grades).
 You will find an example below of the first 5 questions that are used in Kindergarten.